COURSE HIGHLIGHTS

 Learning Objectives

-• Be able to calculate the Reynolds number for pipe flow with specified flow conditions
+At the conclusion of this course, the student will- Be able to calculate the Reynolds number for pipe flow with specified flow conditions

-• Be able to determine whether a pipe flow is laminar or turbulent flow for specified flow conditions
+- Be able to determine whether a pipe flow is laminar or turbulent flow for specified flow conditions

-• Be able to calculate the entrance length for pipe flow with specified flow conditions
+- Be able to calculate the entrance length for pipe flow with specified flow conditions

-• Be able to obtain a value for the Moody friction factor using the Moody diagram for given Re and e/D
+- Be able to obtain a value for the Moody friction factor using the Moody diagram for given Re and e/D

-• Be able to calculate a value for the Moody friction factor for specified Re and e/D, using the appropriate Moody friction factor equation(s).
+- Be able to calculate a value for the Moody friction factor for specified Re and e/D, using the appropriate Moody friction factor equation(s).

-• Be able to use the Darcy-Weisbach equation and the Moody friction factor equations to calculate the frictional head loss and frictional pressure drop for a given flow rate of a specified fluid through a pipe with known diameter, length, and roughness
+- Be able to use the Darcy-Weisbach equation and the Moody friction factor equations to calculate the frictional head loss and frictional pressure drop for a given flow rate of a specified fluid through a pipe with known diameter, length, and roughness

-• Be able to use the Darcy-Weisbach equation and the Moody friction factor equations to calculate the required diameter for a given flow rate of a specified fluid through a pipe with known length and roughness, with allowable head loss
+- Be able to use the Darcy-Weisbach equation and the Moody friction factor equations to calculate the required diameter for a given flow rate of a specified fluid through a pipe with known length and roughness, with allowable head loss

-• Be able to use the Darcy-Weisbach equation and the Moody friction factor equations to calculate the fluid flow rate of a given fluid through a pipe with known diameter, length, and roughness, with specified frictional head loss.
+- Be able to use the Darcy-Weisbach equation and the Moody friction factor equations to calculate the fluid flow rate of a given fluid through a pipe with known diameter, length, and roughness, with specified frictional head loss.

-Course Author Profile: Harlan Bengson, Ph, PE
+Preview Course Material: Pipe Flow/Friction Factor Calculations with Excel, 3 PDHCourse Author Profile: Harlan Bengson, Ph, PE

 Pumps are widely used in industry for applications such as providing lubrication and cooling service and transferring process fluids.
 In the commercial sector pumps see widespread use for HVAC systems.
 Municipalities depend upon pumps in water and wastewater treatment plants.
 Pumps consume 27% of the electricity used by industrial systems in the manufacturing sector.
 In view of this widespread use of pumps, any steps taken to improve the efficiency of performance can have a significant effect.
 Methods of analyzing pumping systems and improving their efficiency are the the subject matter of this courses.